 Trainees on the School Direct Salaried programme are employed as an unqualified teacher by the school in which they are based and learn ‘on the job’ alongside experienced teachers.
 As a paid employee there is an expectation that you will be able to teach classes or groups from day one and that you will be “up and running” quite quickly.
-You can be expected to teach up to 90% of a teacher’s timetable from September although this is generally not the case.
+You can be expected to teach up to 90% of a teacher’s timetable from September.

-Trainees on the School Direct Salaried programme will be based in one of the schools in the partnership and will attend centre-based training at Henry Maynard Primary School.
+Trainees on the School Direct Salaried programme will attend centre-based training at Henry Maynard Primary School.
 Initially this will be 2 days per week but as the year progresses it will reduce to one day a week and then less frequently.
 The remaining days will be spent in school teaching and completing school based tasks.

 You will select to train in either 3-7 or 5-11 phase.
 In the 3-7 phase you will have one placement in EYFS and one in KS1.
 In the 5-11 phase you will have one placement in KS1 and one in KS2.

-Your main placement will be in one of our partner schools and you will complete a second placement of 6 weeks in a contrasting school.
+You will complete a second placement of 6 weeks in a contrasting school.
+We will arrange the second placement.
 Our partner schools are in Waltham Forest, Islington and Hackney.